Global Health Emphasis

 GHE Courses

-Students are required to complete a minimum of 150 hours at an approved USP@UCU global health practicum site and discuss the applications of course readings to weekly global health practicum experiences.
+Students are required to complete a minimum of 80 hours (but most do 160) at an approved USP global health practicum site and discuss the applications of course readings to weekly global health practicum experiences.

-Download the Global Health Practicum Site Descriptions.
+Download the Practicum Site Descriptions

 Infectious Disease & Epidemiology (4 credits)

 This course introduces the basic methods for infectious disease epidemiology and public health case studies of important disease syndromes effecting Uganda and East Africa.
 Methods include epidemiology definitions and nomenclature, basic disease pathology, symptom presentation, laboratory findings, and the physiology behind basic treatment for the diseases causing most significant morbidity and mortality in East Africa.
 This course focuses on epidemiology with the combined learning outcomes of pathophysiology and public health for infectious diseases at individual, community and systems levels.
-This course must be taken concurrently with Cross-Cultural Practicum in Global Health where students gain applied field knowledge in 150 hour global health practicums with international clinicians and public health educators.
+This course must be taken concurrently with the Global Health Practicum where students gain applied field knowledge in 80-160 hour global health practicums with international clinicians and public health educators.
 This course includes case studies of: viral infections (Dengue fever, HIV/AIDS, WNV, Zika, etc), bacterial infections (Tuberculosis, Typhoid, and Diarrheal infections), and parasitic infections (Schistosomiasis, Trypanosomiasis, and Helminths).

 Download the syllabus for Infectious Disease & Epidemiology.